 - Find a Need: He encourages us to give food or water depending on need and this is the first step, asking ourselves, "What does my enemy need?"
 Things, respect, space, to know they are right?
 Before you offer something, find out what it is they really need.
 Many times their actions are based on unfulfilled needs.
 Take the time to observe, ask if you have to.
 If you are not sure, pray and ask God to reveal to you what your enemy needs.

 - Look at your Resources: You may not have everything your enemy needs but maybe some of the things you have can fill some of their needs.
 When God looked at our needs and His resources, He gave us what we needed and that was His Son.
 Sometimes our enemy needs what is most precious to us.

 - Heap on the Good: Paul says that the doing of good will heap burning coals onto the head of our enemies.
 You probably will not win over the person with one act, you will eventually have to heap on a big plate full of love to win them over.
 The idea of burning coals is that the good you do in return for evil produces the heat of shame on your enemy.
 When you are ugly and spiteful and the person comes right back at you with love and kindness, do you not feel embarrassed, red faced, hot and sweaty with guilt and shame?
 Paul says that the bomb of love will produce the heat of shame.
 What he does not say, but what is implied, is that hopefully that guilt and shame will lead to repentance and reconciliation.

 Bombing with love is like a bombing raid, it takes a lot of bombs to soften up the target, so do not be discouraged if you do not win the peace with just one bomb.

-This is the final class on this topic but this is not your final effort at loving someone you hate.
+This is the final session on this topic, but this is not your final effort at loving someone you hate.
 My final words as a resource person: